2022 Nursing Degree Guide

 Rapid Growth in Nursing Degrees Awarded

-The United States has 1,978 different schools where you can get a degree in nursing.
+Approximately 1,978 colleges in the U.S. offer a nursing degree of some kind.
 This year's Best Colleges for Nursing ranking compares 723 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom nursing rankings further below.

 Since nurses work closely with patients, it is important to have strong interpersonal and communication skills.
 Nurses must give patients information and keep them calm during procedures and exams.
 Compassion and sympathy will help you sympathize with patients and make them more comfortable.
 Additional skills that are required for a career in nursing are analytical and critical thinking, detail-orientation, and patience.